david-wm-sanders/uswacs-1-iy1d403-a2-vms/notes.md

 Done: use Domain Join when installing, create a local `Client` account from which to change the DNS to point towards the DC.

 ## **todo:**
-* Do Task 3
+* Write up Task 3 and Task 4
-  * Create Active Directory accounts so we can login from the client
+* Crop screenshots
+* Rescale screenshots overall
+* Fill out all todos

 * Purge serial numbers from repo before publicising:
   * Remove from notes.md